Notes on the Geography of Morocco: Marrakech: The Medina or Old City

 Door to the Mosque Mouassine.

 Off the main streets, scores of blind and branching alleys lead to courtyard homes.
-James Grey Jackson came by streets like these and in 1810 wrote: "Some of the houses are built with much elegance and taste, but being all behind high walls, they are not visible from the street; and these outer walls are of the rudest construction, for every individual here is anxious to conceal his wealth, and to impress the public and the state with the idea that he is poor and distressed"
+James Grey Jackson came by in 1810 and wrote: "Some of the houses are built with much elegance and taste, but being all behind high walls, they are not visible from the street; and these outer walls are of the rudest construction, for every individual here is anxious to conceal his wealth, and to impress the public and the state with the idea that he is poor and distressed"

 (An Account of the Empire of Morocco...., Philadelphia, 1810, p.
 111).